Verbascum phoeniceum: Description

 Verbascum phoeniceum is a dicot plant that begins with rosette growth in late spring and into summer.
 The initial lower rosette shows whorled basal leaves with pinnate venation and as growth continues, simple leaves grow in an alternating fashion on the stem.
 The shape of the leaf blades of the V. phoeniceum can be elliptical, ovate, chordate or lanceolate depending on the environment in which it grows in.
 Five-petaled flowers appear when in bloom, where it grows as an inflorescence with multiple flowers on a spike starting with the first blooms on the bottom of the spike and newer ones upwards of the spike.
-V. phoeniceum exhibits pentamerous growth of perianth and corolla that is characteristic of the dicotyledonus mulleins.
+V. phoeniceum exhibits pentamerous growth of perianth and corolla that is characteristic of the dicotyledonous mulleins.

 The flowers can be deep purple in color (violetta) to pink (rosetta) and white (flush of white).
 The variation in shades for V. phoeniceum makes it ideal for hybridization with other mulleins.
 Hybrids may have flower colors ranging from white to various shades of pink and plum; as well as the advantage of a longer growing season due to its perennial nature.
 In the center of each flower are fuzzy golden-yellow stamens.
 The height of V. phoeniceum is shorter than most mulleins but can range between 0.9m – 1.2m in an herbaceous habit.